Renji-XD/texthooker-ui/README.md

 ### What is the order of settings / transformations on new text lines?
 1. Replacements
 2. Remove all Whitespace
+3. Filter lines without jp content
-3. Global or last line Duplicate
+4. Global or last line Duplicate
-4. Max Lines
+5. Max Lines
-5. Merge equal Line Starts
+6. Merge equal Line Starts

 ## Available Keybinds
 | Keybind | Description |